Ephesoft Transact and Insight to Feature Multi-Dimensional Extraction

 Document-Based Extraction:

 Document-based extraction is the process of extracting relevant information from an unstructured document.
 The process begins with a user providing sample documents.
 Then the user identifies which values within those samples should be extracted.
-When the system encounters future documents of the same type, it will attempt to extract those same values that the user defined.
-This extracted information can then be used to drive business processes, or be stored for future analysis.
+When the system encounters future documents of the same type, it will attempt to extract those same values that the user-defined.
+This extracted information can then be used to drive business processes or be stored for future analysis.

 Let’s consider a more concrete example: extracting information from a deed of trust document commonly found in mortgages.
 The user would begin training the system by providing a sample deed of trust.
-The user may then select which pieces information they would like to extract from this type of document.
+The user may then select which pieces of information they would like to extract from this type of document.
 In our example, the user is interested in the Mortgage Identification Number (MIN).
 The user would select the MIN from the sample document, and this

 tells the system that it should attempt to find the MIN when it sees more deed of trust documents in the future.
 In this example, the exact, user-selected MIN from the sample document is called the predefined value.
 The predefined value is an extraction example from the user which the system can store and refer to later.
 After this training, the MIN is now a sought value, or a value which the system should attempt to extract the next time it sees a deed of trust.